ocxtal/tenten/README.md

 # tenten -- Dotplotter on top of minimap2

 **tenten** is a tool to draw dotplots of DNA sequences, using matches from the output of minimap2's debug option `--print-seeds`.
 It internally calls minimap2 and parses its output.
 The options given to minimap2 can be controlled from tenten, allowing you to specify minimizer lengths and seed filtering parameters.
-It can be useful not only as a lightweight and fast dotplotter (which is derived from minimap2) but also as an auxiliary tool for analyzing the details of alignments output by minimap2.
+It can be useful as a lightweight and fast dotplotter using minimizers, as well as a debugging tool to investigate the seeds that underlie the alignments reported by minimap2.

 ![](./examples/out.png)

-**Figure 1.** Dotplots of two reads from [HG002 high-accuracy ultra-long reads](https://epi2me.nanoporetech.com/gm24385_ncm23_preview/).
+**Figure 1.** Dotplot of two reads from [HG002 high-accuracy ultra-long reads](https://epi2me.nanoporetech.com/gm24385_ncm23_preview/).
 Plotted with `tenten -b500 --font-size=18 -P "minimap2 -t1 -xmap-ont -k10 -w1 --print-seeds {0} {1}" examples/read1.fa examples/read2.fa`.

 ## Installation